BMW 3 Series: Sixth generation (F30/F31/F34/F35; 2011)

 The F30/F31/F35 has been produced in the sedan, coupé, convertible, station wagon and 5-door hatchback ("Gran Turismo") body styles.
 A long-wheelbase sedan is also available in China.

 For the F30/F31/F34 series, the coupe and convertible models were produced from the 2013 year until 2014 when they were split from the 3 Series, redesigned, and sold as the BMW 4 Series.
 A new body style was introduced into the 3 Series range: the 3 Series Gran Turismo, a long-wheelbase hatchback.

 In 2016, a plug-in hybrid drivetrain was first used in the 3 Series, in the 330e model.
 Also in 2016, a 3-cylinder engine was used for the first time in a 3 Series.

 The M3 version (designated F80, the first time an M3 has used a separate model designation) was released in 2014 and is powered by the S55 twin-turbo straight-6 engine.

-Production ended in 2019 with the end of F31 Touring production in June.
+The F3x began being phased out starting 2018 with the release of the G2x, but the Touring continued production until June 2019.